-7 Long-run elasticities
+8 Long-run elasticities

-In the previous section, we have shown that applied research plays an important role to account for the persistent response of GDP to a temporary corporate tax change.
-In this section, we explore this margin of innovation further, looking at its implications for the effects of permanent tax changes.
+In the previous sections, we studied responses to temporary tax changes.
+In this section, we examine the model's ability to generate plausible magnitudes in response to permanent tax changes.
 For this purpose, we use the estimates of our model in Table 2 to compute the elasticities of the stock of knowledge (Z) and GDP to a 1% permanent change in the marginal rates on corporate and personal taxes, and compare them to the predictions of: (i) an estimated restricted model without adoption, and (ii) the estimates available in the empirical literature.
 The goal is to assess the ability of estimated endogenous growth models with and without applied research to quantitatively account for other salient features of the data.

 The findings of our analysis are reported in Table 3.
-We start by looking at the elasticity of patents to changes in the marginal rates on corporate and personal taxes, in Panel A, as these statistics can be readily compared to the estimates available from empirical studies.
+We start by looking in Panel A at the elasticity of patents to changes in the marginal rates on corporate and personal taxes, as these statistics can be readily compared to the estimates available from empirical studies.
 Then, we look at the predictions on the output elasticity, in Panel B, for which, to the best of our knowledge, there is no evidence.
-The first row simulates a 1% permanent change in the marginal tax rate on corporate income whereas the second (third) row refers to a 1% permanent change in the marginal tax rate on the elasticities implied by the estimates of the unrestricted model and the estimates of the restricted model (i.e. with no applied research), respectively, where scientists (workers) exemplify top (nontop) earners.
-The third column reports the elasticities of patents to tax rate estimated by Akcigit et al. (2022), who also consider permanent changes in the marginal tax rate at the 90^{th} and 50^{th} percentile of the income distribution.
+The first row simulates a 1% permanent change in the marginal corporate tax rate whereas the second (third) row refers to a 1% permanent change in the marginal personal tax rate at